FrontendMasters/react-enlightenment/what-is-react.md

 });
 ```

+You should note how the `<MyOption>` component is used inside of the `<MySelect>`` component.

 ##### Passing Component Options Using React props

-The first thing you should notice in the update code is that the `<MyOption>` component is made up of one `<div>` containing the expression `{this.props.value}`.
+Notice in the update code is that the `<MyOption>` component is made up of one `<div>` containing the expression `{this.props.value}`.
 The `{}` brackets indicate to JSX that a JavaScript expression is being used.
 In other words, inside of `{}` you can write JavaScript.

 The `{}` brackets are used in the JSX to gain access (i.e. `this.props.value`) to the properties or attributes passed by the `<MyOption>` component.
 In other words when the `<MyOption>` component is rendering the `value` option, passed using an HTML-like attribute (i.e. `value="Volvo"`), will be placed into the `<div>`.
 These HTML looking attributes are consider React props.
 React uses them to pass stateless/immutable options into components.

 ##### Rendering a component to the Virtual DOM, then HTML DOM

 At this point our JavaScript only defines two React Components.
-We have yet to actually render these components to the Virtual DOM and thus the HTML DOM.
+We have yet to actually render these components to the Virtual DOM and thus to the HTML DOM.

 Before we do that I'd like to mention that up to this point all we have done is define a UI component made up of two React components.
 In theory, the JavaScript we have so far is just the definition of a UI component.
 This same definition, in theory, could also be used to render this component to a [native mobile platform](https://github.com/facebook/react-native) or an [HTML canvas](https://github.com/Flipboard/react-canvas).
 But we're not going to do that, even though one could do that.
 Just be aware that React is a pattern for organizing a UI that can transcend the DOM, front-end applications, and [even the web platform](https://facebook.github.io/react/docs/top-level-api.html#reactdomserver).